 We examined the effects of guilty pleas on sentencing outcomes in Victoria in our Guilty Pleas in the Higher Courts: Rates, Timing, and Discounts (2015).

 Sentence indications allow offenders to obtain a broad indication of the sentence that they would likely face if they pleaded guilty to the offences.

-There are differences in the schemes that operate in the higher courts (County and Supreme Courts) and the Magistrates’ Court.
+There are differences in the sentence indication schemes that operate in the higher courts (County and Supreme Courts) and the Magistrates’ Court.

-If the judge agrees to give a sentence indication, he or she is given an agreed summary of the facts and any other relevant material.
-The judge then indicates whether he or she would be likely to impose an immediate custodial sentence if the accused pleads guilty at that point.
+If the judge agrees to give a sentence indication, they are given an agreed summary of the facts and any other relevant material.
+The judge then indicates whether they would be likely to impose an immediate custodial sentence if the accused pleads guilty at that point.